w3cj/express-hapi/README.md

 const app = express();
 expressHapi(app); // Add the route method to app

-// Create an express route using the added route method app.route({
+// Create a route using the added route method app.route({
     method: 'GET',
     path: '/',